 “Being Greek I was born and raised on the Mediterranean diet, but now as a busy restaurateur with two young sons, my wife and I need a way to divide and conquer throughout the week so we can give that same healthful lifestyle to our sons,” he said.
 “I basically took the mise en place concept that we use in the restaurant—where we prep everything in advance so when a customer orders we can pull a dish together in a flash—and applied that to the household.”

-Psilakis devotes about two-three hours on the weekend to setting his wife up with what he calls the “Magnificent 7″—garlic confit, Greek yogurt, roasted cherry tomatoes, garden vegetables and fruits, sweet and sour peppers and onions, tomato sauce and red wine vinaigrette—that way during the busy week she has the tools at her disposal for quick and healthy meals.
+Psilakis devotes about two-three hours on the weekend to setting his wife up with what he calls the “Magnificent 7″—garlic confit, Greek yogurt, roasted cherry tomatoes, garden vegetables and fruits, sweet and sour peppers and onions, tomato sauce and red wine vinaigrette—that way during the busy week she has the tools at her disposal for quick and hearty meals.

 Psilakis spoke to Pulse more about the healthy new book, his perspective on food and what types of restaurants he favors.